arijs/ari/readme.md

 ## Example

+> ### ⚠ Warning
+>
+> The text below is slightly outdated, the code was refactored to pave the way for future features.
+> See the last commits for reference.
+This text will be updated soon.

 The following is a (almost?) complete example of everything already supported.

 It defines a structure to load components dynamically, those components whose name begins with the prefix "my--".
 Then it defines what component to render while the requested component loads, and another component to render in case there is any error in the process of loading the component.